NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Africa's hidden gem for expats — English-speaking, politically stable, breathtaking landscapes, low cost of living, and one of the continent's safest countries English-Speaking — No Language Barrier, World-Class Natural Beauty, Low Cost of Living with High Quality are among the top reasons expats choose Namibia.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Namibia straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Namibia — straight to your inbox.